Kaitlyn Weaver: Personal life

-Career
+Career as an ice dancer

 Early career

 Weaver began skating at six and took up ice dancing at eleven.
 Her first partner was Charles Clavey, with whom she competed for the United States.
 Together, they were the 2006 US national pewter medalists on the junior level.
 They parted ways after that competition.
 They were coached by Mathew Gates.

 2006–07 season: Junior World bronze

 Weaver teamed up with Canada's Andrew Poje in August 2006.
 She relocated from Connecticut to Kitchener-Waterloo, Ontario, Canada to skate with him.
 They were coached by Paul McIntosh, with choreography by Mathew Gates.

 Weaver/Poje competed on the 2006–07 ISU Junior Grand Prix, winning two bronze medals.
 They went to the 2007 Canadian Championships and won the bronze medal in their first season together.
 They were placed on the team to the 2007 Junior Worlds.
 Weaver dislocated her left shoulder in the warm-up before the original dance but was able to compete and the couple won the bronze medal.
 They placed twentieth at the 2007 World Championships.